-Further the traffic report has not taken into account the cumulative effects of other development approvals in Wyatt Ave; these include the increase in student numbers at John Colet School, Child Care centre at No 12 Wyatt Ave and a boarding House at No 14 Wyatt Ave together with a bike Skills facility at 4 Wyatt Ave.
+Further the traffic report has not taken into account the cumulative effects of sporting activities on Wyatt Reserve and other development approvals in Wyatt Ave; these include the increase in student numbers at John Colet School, Child Care centre at No 12 Wyatt Ave and a boarding House at No 14 Wyatt Ave together with a bike Skills facility at 4 Wyatt Ave.

 The Traffic report does not present a true representation of the actual traffic issues in Wyatt Ave.
-The existing issues relate to traffic volumes and many unsafe movements.
-The details of these issues have been included in many other submissions for other development proposals in Wyatt Ave and to the Local Traffic Committee that has proposed changes to the intersection of Wyatt Ave and Cotentin road.
+The existing issues include excessive traffic volumes and many unsafe movements in this local residential street.

+The details of these issues have been included in many other submissions for other development proposals in Wyatt Ave and to the Local Traffic Committee that has proposed changes to the intersection of Wyatt Ave and Cotentin Road.

 Another issue that needs to be considered is the reduced traffic during this Covid period.
-Many people are working from home and there have been lock downs that have reduced the number of students driven to John Colet School.
+Many people are working from home and there have been lock downs that have reduced the number of students driven to John Colet School and other traffic movements in Wyatt Ave.